TasmoAdmin/TasmoAdmin/README.md

 On the first read after upgrading, legacy plaintext password cells are migrated in place to the encrypted format.
 Running `clean=devices` removes both `devices.csv` and `.device-password.key` for file-backed installs.

+### Session and CSRF protection

+Authenticated state changes require a POST request with the session CSRF token.
+The session cookie uses `SameSite=Lax`, so an iframe deployment continues to work when the parent and TasmoAdmin are same-site.
+Cross-site framing requires a separate, explicitly designed deployment policy.

+For a deployment check, verify an authenticated device command and self-update form in both day and night mode, then confirm that a cross-site POST and a legacy state-changing GET URL leave the installation unchanged.

 ### MQTT Discovery

 TasmoAdmin can discover devices through your MQTT broker in addition to classic network autoscan.